Elliotkongu/BankSecurity/README.md

 the project goes up on a cloud.

 The project can be run in docker.
-You will need to add a BankSecurity.env file with the MYSQL_ROOT_PASSWORD
+You will need to add a BankSecurity.env file with the MYSQL_ROOT_PASSWORD being your own root password

 ROLE FUNCTIONALITIES:

-CUSTOMER: open savings account, start transaction with another customer, add money to main account, remove money from main account, transfer money from main account to selected savings account, transfer money from selected savings account to main account
+CUSTOMER: open savings account, start transaction with another customer, add money to main account, remove money from main account, transfer money from main account to selected savings account, transfer money from selected savings account to main account, view all transactions made

+A customer cannot interact with another customers account in any way except starting a transaction

+BANKER: open customer account, view all registration requests, handle a transaction

+Customers and Bankers both can send feedback and support to Admins

+ADMIN: view all customers, view all Bankers, view a customer's transaction history, view all registration requests register new Bankers, view all messages, reply to a message (feedback or support)